flatironinstitute/finufft/docs/users.rst

 #. `EM-Align <https://github.com/ShkolniskyLab/emalign>`_: Aligning rotation, reflection, and translation between volumes (desntiy maps) in cryo-electron microscopy, from Shkolnisky Lab at Tel Aviv.

-#. `spinifel <https://gitlab.osti.gov/mtip/spinifel>`_: Uses the multitiered iterative phasing (M-TIP) algorithm for single particle X-ray diffraction imaging, on CPU/GPU, from LBNL/DOE.
+#. `spinifel <https://gitlab.osti.gov/mtip/spinifel>`_: Uses the multitiered iterative phasing (M-TIP) algorithm for single particle X-ray diffraction imaging, on CPU/GPU, from the ExaFEL project at LBNL/DOE.

 #. `sinctransform <https://github.com/hannahlawrence/sinctransform>`_: C++ and MATLAB codes to evaluate sums of the sinc and sinc^2 kernels between arbitrary nonuniform points in 1,2, or 3 dimensions, by Hannah Lawrence (2017 summer intern at Flatiron).